RShankar/Intro-to-Microprocessors/MPLab X IDE/readme.md

 One Last bit of helpful information when using the MPLAB X IDE for the evaluation boards.

 The Evaluation board is programed by moving a .HEX file to the "Mass storage device" representation of the board on your PC.
-To easily find the new .HEX files it is recommended you make a folder that is easily accessible the example is a folder on the desktop.
+To easily find the new .HEX files it is recommended you make a folder that is easily accessible, the example is a folder on the desktop.
 This will allow you to easily move the files every time you sit down to work on a project.

 To have the .HEX file show up in your new folder you must follow the following steps for all new projects.